isamaues/SinesTA/INSTALLATION_GUIDE.md

   ```
 ## Audio Recording (Ongoing)
-Not ready for usage.

-We will be using arecord
+We will be using arecord and aplay, the command-line sound recorder and player for ALSA soundcard driver.

 ### Step 1: Record an Audio